m-narayanan/hand-gesture-recognition-/README.md

 # Real-Time Hand Gesture Recognition

 ## What This Project Does
 This project uses a webcam to recognize a few simple hand gestures in real time.
-Think of it like teaching your computer to read your hand signs.

 The app can spot:
 - **Open Palm**